marco-tav/calculator/README.md

 ## Status

-Just started.
-Everything is yet to be done.
+Preliminary design is finished and number buttons print to the calculator's screen.
+The rest of the functionality is still to be done.